unyt-org/uix/docs/manual/12 Style and Themes.md

 ## Inline styles

-Another way to add css rules to a component is to use inline styles with the `@style` decorator:
+Another way to add CSS rules to a component is to use inline styles with the `@style` decorator:

 ```ts
 @style(css `